wordmage/dnd-miscellany/SOURCES/Otterfolk/Otterfolk.md

 - Increase your Wisdom score by 1, to a maximum of 20.
 - Whenever you are discerning lies or disguises, you add double your proficiency bonus to the check you make with the Wisdom (Insight) and Wisdom (Perception) skills, even if you're not normally proficient.
-- You learn *dispel magic* and you can cast it without expending a spell slot against any spell from the school of illusion.
+- You learn *dispel magic* and you can cast it without expending a spell slot when used against any spell from the school of illusion.
 You can cast the spell in this way a number of times equal to your proficiency bonus, and you regain any expended uses when you finish a short or long rest.
 Wisdom  is your spellcasting ability when you cast the spell in this way.

 ### Oathbound
 *Prerequisite: Otterfolk*